 You are browsing a tutorial guide for Octoparse's latest version.
 If you are running an older version of Octoparse, we strongly recommend you upgrade because it is faster, easier, and more robust!
 Download and upgrade here if you haven't already done so!

-In some cases, local extraction works perfectly but some blank fields are extracted in Cloud Extraction.
+In some cases, local extraction works perfectly, but some blank fields are extracted in Cloud Extraction.
 This tutorial will introduce the causes of this issue and how to solve it.

 1. Tasks executed with cloud extraction are split-table and working too fast hence some elements may skip.

 Tasks with "Fixed List," "List of URLs" and "Text List" loop mode are split-table.
 The main tasks will be split into sub-tasks executed with multiple cloud servers simultaneously.
 So in this case, every step of the task will work very fast hence some pages may not be loaded completely before moving to the next step.